The text is from here.

 Plain dutch/Twilled dutch weave has a 3-dimensional aperture structure, so calculation of pore size is complicated.
 If you need pore size calculation, pleae contact us.

-Please refer to the product information and catalog for the filtration accuracy (nominal filtration accuracy, absolute filtration accuracy), eye opening, and opening rate (opening rate) of other filter types.
+Please refer to product information and catalogs for the filtration accuracy (nominal filtration accuracy, absolute filtration accuracy) of other filtration types, eye opening and opening rate (opening rate).

 In addition to aperture size, initial pressure drop,